karuppiah7890/issues-info/kubernetes-sigs/cluster-api-provider-azure/issue-1696/STORY.md

 - Try the Tags API with dummy resource group to understand complete behavior of the API - the create or update API vs the update at scope API [DONE]
 - Use get-at-scope tags API in tags.go service to check if resource is owned or not!
 [DONE]
 - Convert the tags.go service to use a update-at-scope API instead of a GET and create-or-update API to update tags to prevent race condition.
 It can use get for checking managed / not-managed alone.
 We also need to use delete tags too using update-at-scope API for deletions!
 This assumes that no one changed or removed the owned tag value after the GET and just before our updates
 - Discuss about how delete can be done by comparing desired tags vs last applied tags.
-And how update can be done by comparing desired tags vs current tags from get-at-scope
+And how update can be done by comparing desired tags vs current tags from get-at-scope [DONE]
 - Rename `created` to `createdOrUpdated` in code, test code `expectedCreatedOrUpdated` etc?
 Too verbose name, so leave it for now [DONE]

 ---